 But I don’t want you to be discouraged by the numbers.
 As a family, we have taken several trips on a shoestring budget without sacrificing our experience.
-There are some really great cities in the U.S. that your family can explore and without busting your budget.
+There are some really great cities in the U.S. that your family can explore without busting your budget.
 Depending on where you live, you might be able to turn it into a road trip and bypass flying altogether.
 In fact, traveling by car is how we prefer to travel because we get to see various places along the way.
-And if you stay off the main highway, you will discover some local gems.
+And if you stay off the main highway, you will also discover some local gems.

 Traveling is our family’s favorite way to create memories and recharge.
 Even a short weekend trip to a big city can be a great experience for the family.
 These destinations may not be the norm when we think of a family vacation, but I can assure you that they can be just as fun.

-Family Friendly Trips That Are Easy on Your Budget
+Family-Friendly Trips That Are Easy on Your Budget

-There are so many amazing things to see here that it would be hard to list them all, so I’ll just share a few highlights.
+There are so many amazing things to see here that it would be hard to list them all, but I’ll just share a few highlights.
 Lincoln Park Zoo is free seven days a week and it’s a great attraction for the entire family.
 Make sure to go see King, the first black rhino to be born at the zoo in the last 25 years.
 It also has an underwater viewing area where you can peek at sea lions.
 The Navy Pier is also a must-see.
-It’s a 50-acre playground that includes a ferris wheel, ice-skating rink, 2 kids museums, and fireworks two days a week during the summer.
+It’s a 50-acre playground that includes a Ferris wheel, ice-skating rink, 2 kids museums, and fireworks two days a week during the summer.
 It was one of our favorite stops when we visited Chicago last year.
 My youngest had a blast splashing around in Polk Bros Fountain which is located in front of the Navy Pier entrance.
 Don’t forget to take a walk along the shore and take in the beautiful view of Lake Michigan.

 Take a stroll through Castleberry Hill and check out all of the amazing artwork on display.
-You can also visit the Martin Luther King, Jr. tomb and tour Dr. King’s birth home, all for free.
-Atlanta’s Children Museum is free the second Tuesday of the every month and has a lot of interactive displays for kids.
+While in ATL, you can also visit the Martin Luther King, Jr. tomb and tour Dr. King’s birth home, all for free.
+Atlanta’s Children Museum is free the second Tuesday of every month and has a lot of interactive displays for kids.
 If you want to spend the day outdoors, check out Piedmont Park where you can toss a frisbee, have a picnic, or go on a bike ride.
 A trip to Atlanta is not complete without a visit to Centennial Olympic Park where you can also catch the Fountain of Rings show.
 The world’s largest interactive fountain featuring the Olympic Ring symbol offers four shows daily.
 The fountains are also a great spot for your little ones to splash around and cool off on a hot day.